OCA/queue/queue_job_profiler/README.rst

 queue job execution in an Odoo profiler session when enabled.

-When profiling is enabled for a job function and the executing user matches the configured profiling user, the queue job runner records SQL and async stack traces via ``odoo.tools.profiler.Profiler`` and saves the results into ``ir_profile``.
+When profiling is enabled for a job function and the executing user matches one of the configured profiling users (or no users are set), the queue job runner records SQL and async stack traces via ``odoo.tools.profiler.Profiler`` and saves the results into ``ir_profile``.

 **Table of contents**